lrug/lrug.org/source/meetings/2025/february/index.html.md

 > How we refactored Intercom's conversation tagging service to not fake
 > tag and made customers happy.

-### Beyond current state: capturing how and why things happened
+### Beyond current state: capturing how and why things changed

 [Yevhenii Kurtov](https://kurtov.pro/) says: